TULiberalArts/Chinese/pages/home.md

 feature: true
 feature-title: Study and Learn Chinese
 feature-body: >-
   Since its inception, the Chinese Program has offered six semesters of language instruction in Mandarin (Putonghua)—China’s official language.
 Besides offering instruction in Mandarin,  the program also contributes courses on Chinese literature and film and language in society to the University’s General Education Program.
 In addition, it offers courses taught in English on  Chinese literature and film that contribute to the Asian Studies Program.
 feature-image: media/China.png
 published: true
 ---

-China is one of the world’s oldest and richest continuous cultures, which is over 5000 years old.
-It has the most population in the world, which is over 1.3 billion.
-Mandarin Chinese has more than 850 million speaks, which is the most widely spoken first language in the world.
+China is over 5000 years old and one of the world’s oldest and richest continuous cultures.
+It has the largest population in the world at over 1.3 billion people.
+Mandarin Chinese — the most widely spoken first language in the world — has more than 850 million speakers.
 China has been developing at an incredibly fast speed.
-China has now become the second largest economy in the world, one of largest trading partners of the United States.
-Many American companies have long-term investments in China.
-The 2008 Summer Olympics in Beijing has made more and more people in the world know about China.
+China has now become the second largest economy in the world, and is one of largest trading partners of the United States.
+Many American companies have long term investments in China.
+The 2008 Summer Olympics in Beijing introduced even more people in the world to China.
 China is now attracting the world’s attention.

-Since its inception, the Chinese Program has offered six semesters of language instruction in Mandarin (Putonghua)—China’s official language.
+Since its inception, the Chinese program has offered six semesters of language instruction in Mandarin (Putonghua) — China’s official language.
 Besides offering instruction in Mandarin, the program also contributes courses on Chinese literature and film and language in society to the University’s General Education Program.
-In addition, it offers courses taught in English on Chinese literature and film that contribute to the Asian Studies Program.
+In addition, it offers courses taught in English on Chinese literature and film that contribute to the Asian Studies program.